Gore, Bush Come Out Swinging On Education

 The first TV advertisements of the presidential general-election campaign highlighted education, and the tone was decidedly negative.

-President Al Gore and Texas Gov. George W. Bush go after each other
+Vice President Al Gore and Texas Gov. George W. Bush go after each other in recent

 Texas Gov. George W. Bush, the presumptive Republican nominee, first went on the offensive this month with an ad airing in four states.